Cancel anytime

 Total Addressable Market (TAM)

-The TAM for distributed generation and hydrogen production is estimated to be in the hundreds of billions of dollars.
-Bloom Energy is targeting a significant portion of this TAM through its fuel cell and electrolyzer technologies.
+The TAM for stationary fuel cells and hydrogen production is estimated to be in the tens of billions of dollars.
+Bloom Energy is positioned to capture a significant portion of this market by offering a range of solutions for various applications and industries.

 Upturn SWOT Analysis